MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ### Design checklist

 > [!div class="checklist"]

-> - **Cluster architecture:** Use a template-based deployment using Bicep, Terraform, or others.
-Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
-> - **Cluster architecture:** Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
-This is often performed using GitOps.
-> - **Workload architecture:** Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
+> - **Cluster architecture:** For optimizing the storage space in cluster storage volume (CSV), use ReFS deduplication and compression which is more suitable for general-purpose workload types such as file servers (GPFS) and backup targets.
+> - **Cluster architecture:** Enable Azure Monitor integration with Azure Stack HCI that enhances the health alerting capabilities of Azure Stack HCI.
+It is new real-time monitoring and there is no additional cost in using this feature.
+> - **Cluster architecture:** Turn on Azure Stack HCI insights for detailed monitoring and logs through Azure Monitor Log Analytics.
+> - **Cluster architecture:** Turn on Azure Stack HCI insights for detailed monitoring and logs through Azure Monitor Log Analytics.
+> - **Cluster architecture:** Observability in Azure Stack HCI is enabled by default at the time of installation and is important because it enables the collection of telemetry and diagnostic information from the system automatically through through the TelemetryAndDiagnostics extension installed in all cluster nodes.
+Review [Azure Stack HCI observability](/azure-stack/hci/concepts/observability) for more information.

 ### Recommendations